 Did you know that you can deduct volunteer mileage?
 Keep track of your mileage that you use when you are going to and from any volunteer activity that you do.

 Take a Look at Your Retirement Fund

 You can reduce your tax burden if you contribute to a 401K or a traditional IRA.
-You will be able to take dollar to dollar reduction in your income for your taxes.
+You will be able to take dollar-for-dollar reduction in your income for your taxes.
 Be sure to look into this.
 Not only are you helping yourself now but you are also helping prepare for a more secure future.

 This post originally appeared on Way 2 Good Life.
 It has been reprinted with permission.